liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/02-results-behavior.markdown

 site.

 In the background, there are two rounds of permissions checks.
-The first permissions check happens in the search engine's index.
+The first permissions check, _pre-filtering_, happens in the search engine's index.
 This is faster than checking database permissions information, but occasionally the search index can have stale permissions information.
-To ensure the search engine's index has correct, up-to-date permissions information, a second, last-second permissions check is performed on the results prior to their display.
+To ensure the search engine's index has correct, up-to-date permissions information, a second, last-second permissions check, _post-filtering_, is performed on the results prior to their display.

 ### Initial Permissions Checking [](id=initial-permissions-checking)